 In appreciation of outstanding contributions to CIP4 and JDF

 The CIP4 Fellowship Award Program was initiated in 2004.
 The CIP4 Fellowship Award recognizes individuals whose contributions to the development of the JDF Specification are both substantial and of significance to the integrity and function of JDF, as well as individuals who may have contributed to the industry’s adoption of JDF by educating manufacturers of JDF systems and JDF users and/or by actively disseminating information about JDF.
-The CIP4 Fellowship award is made at the discretion of the CIP4 Board of Directors with usually one Fellowship awarded each year.
+The CIP4 Fellowship award is made at the discretion of the CIP4 Board of Directors.
 CIP4 Fellows are granted a life-long individual CIP4 membership.

 - Prof. Dr. Thomas Hoffmann-Walbeck, 2018